Table of Contents

 Key Contributions of Alan Walker in Paleontology

-- He studied on the very first stages of human evolution, particularly in the different epochs (Miocene, Pliocene, and Pleistocene) in the geologic time scale.
+- He studied the first stages of human evolution, particularly in the different epochs (Miocene, Pliocene, and Pleistocene) in the geologic time scale.

-- Basically, he focused mainly on data and fossils obtained from East Africa.
-As a result, he was able to deduce ancient behaviors exhibited by the organisms’ biological remains.
+- Alan Walker focused mainly on data and fossils obtained from East Africa.
+As a result, he could deduce ancient behaviors exhibited by the organisms’ biological remains.

 Further Reading: The Ape in Trees.